 Cybercriminals know that people are busy and don’t take a close look at who has sent them an email.
-These criminals also know that people are conditioned to trust, making it easy to trick people into believing that because they recognize the sender, the email must be legitimate.
+These criminals also know that people are conditioned to trust, making it easy to trick people into believing that the email must be legitimate because they recognize the sender.

-- The email sender name and email address are very easy to fake.
+- The email sender’s name and email address are very easy to fake.

 Cybercriminals know how to write emails using savvy social engineering techniques that trick people into taking action and into believing that by responding, they’re doing the right thing.